 Skip to Content

-Perfect Things to Do in Pittsfield MA (with Dogs)
+A Perfect Dog-Friendly Weekend in Pittsfield MA

 Not only is Pittsfield, Massachusetts the largest city in Berkshire County, but its vibrant arts scene, whimsical restaurants, and recreational opportunities are abundant enough to make Pittsfield the literal and cultural heart of the Berkshires.